smuellerDD/esdm/README.md

   The ESDM CUSE daemon can either be started manually or with the provided (and installed) systemd unit file.
-When using systemd, start the server with `systemctl start esdm-cuse-random`.
+When using systemd, start the server with `systemctl start esdm-cuse-random` *and*
+  `systemctl start esdm-server-suspend` (the latter installs a suspend/sleep trigger to wake up processes in select/poll).
 Although the daemon creates a /dev/random device, the actual visible operation is atomic (a bind mount) for both creation and destruction of the new device file which implies that the daemon can be started and stopped at any time during runtime of the Linux OS.

   NOTE: The bind mount is only visible in the respective mount namespace.
 If you have multiple mount namespaces, you need to start this daemon in each